hydraulic-software/conveyor/guidebook/docs/configs/electron.md

 ## Overview

 !!! warning
     Electron support is in beta, so you may encounter problems and missing features.
 It has only been tested with Electron 19.
-Please let us know in the [chat rooms](https://hydraulic.zulipchat.com/#narrow/stream/329916-general) how you get along.
+Please let us know in the [discussion forum](https://github.com/hydraulic-software/conveyor/discussions) or [chat rooms](https://hydraulic.zulipchat.com/#narrow/stream/329916-general) how you get along.

 When using Conveyor to package [Electron](https://www.electronjs.org) apps the results differ slightly from other tools.
-There are several update engines that can be used with Electron, however they have a variety of problems:
+There are several update engines that can be used with Electron, however they all have a variety of problems:

 * [Squirrel.Windows is only intermittently maintained](https://github.com/Squirrel/Squirrel.Windows/issues/1470), has been abandoned several times in the past and has serious design issues like installing into the user's *roaming* home directory (meaning it can break Windows networks).
 * [Squirrel.Mac didn't have a release since 2017 and was completely abandoned in 2021](https://github.com/Squirrel/Squirrel.Mac).
 Switching to Sparkle (which is what Conveyor uses) [was requested by users](https://github.com/electron/electron/issues/29057) but got no response.